History Weekend 2018

 7:30 PM: Withers Hall, Rm 140.
 Dr. Thompson will screen the film, “Ghosts of Attica,” a documentary that looks back at the Attica uprising and violent suppression with remarkable period footage, shot inside the prison over the course of the four-day rebellion in 1971.
 Mesmerizing interviews with witnesses tell the unvarnished truth about the past, while an examination of recent legal battles, of both guards and inmates, adds another resonant dimension to the film’s history of Attica.
 Following the screening, there will be a short Q& A session with Dr. Thompson.

 Saturday, April 14

 9:00 AM: Coffee and Bagels, Withers Hall Lobby

 Tom Birkland, Associate Dean for Research and Engagement, College of Humanities and Social Sciences

-12:00 PM: Book Signing (books may be purchased in advance or on site)
+11:30 AM: Pre-signed Book Sale (books may be purchased in advance or on site)

 Events are free and open to the public, but registration is recommended to reserve space.

 Please contact Ingrid Hoffius at email@example.com (919) 513-2313 with any questions.